hellocoop/wordpress/HOWTO.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A login and registration plugin for the Hellō service.
+Free and simple to setup plugin provides registration and login with the Hellō Wallet.
+Users choose from popular social login, email, or crypto wallet.
+Setup in 7 clicks, not 7 hours.

 ## Description